lnmei/DH150-2020W/assignment05/README.md

 #### Challenges

 * difficult to find books that fit her tastes and has already read all books by the authors she likes
-* is very busy and has limited time to look and review book recommendations
+* is very busy and has limited time to look for and review book recommendations

 #### Empathy Map